shawnjb/shawnjb/README.md

 # Hi, everyone! 👋

 My name is Shawn.
-I'm a general programmer who interests primarily in Lua, but I am open to learning new tools.
+I'm a general programmer who interests in various tools & platforms.
 I cherish open source projects and am currently working on contributing to other projects in order to gain more experience with other tools.

 ## Statistics